ishantiw/googleTransportAPIparser/README.md

 # Google Transport API JSON Parser
 Parsing JSON from Google Transport API

-## TO use it in another JS file for example to get general information about the journey
+## To use it in another JS file for example to get general information about the journey
   * Usage
    ```javascript
         var transport = require('./transport_json_parser.js')(src, dest, key);